RAB: Provable Robustness Against Backdoor Attacks: Related Work

-Recently, a technical report also proposes to directly apply the randomized smoothing technique to certify robustness against backdoor attacks without any evaluation or analysis~\cite{wang2020certifying}.
+\textbf{Certified Defenses against poisoning attacks } Another interesting application of randomized smoothing is presented in~\cite{rosenfeld2020certified} to certify the robustness against label-flipping attacks and randomize the entire training procedure of the classifier by randomly flipping labels in the training set.
+This work is orthogonal to ours in that we investigate the robustness with respect to perturbations on the training inputs rather than labels.
+In a further line of work on provable defenses against poisoning attacks,~\cite{levine2021deep} proposes an ensemble method, deep partition aggregation (DPA).
+Similar to our work, DPA is related to randomized smoothing, however, in contrast to our work, the goal is to certify the number of poisoned instances for which the prediction remains unaffected.
+Similarly,~\cite{jia2021intrinsic} use an ensemble technique to certify robustness against poisoning attacks.
+This is also orthogonal to ours as it certifies the number of poisoned instances, rather than the trigger size.
+The same certification goal is considered in~\cite{jia2022certified}, but is restricted to nearest neighbor algorithms and derives an intrinsic certificate by viewing them as ensemble methods.
+In addition to these works aiming to certify the robustness of a single model, \cite{yang2020end} provides a new way to certify the robustness of an end-to-end sensing-reasoning pipeline.
+Finally,~\cite{xie2021crfl} propose a technique to certify robustness against backdoor attacks within the federated learning framework by controlling the global model smoothness.
+Furthermore, a technical report also proposes to directly apply the randomized smoothing technique to certify robustness against backdoor attacks without any evaluation or analysis~\cite{wang2020certifying}.
 In addition, as we have shown, directly applying randomized smoothing will not provide high certified robustness bounds.
-Contrary to that, in this paper, we first provide the unified framework with smoothing functional, and then propose the RAB robust training process to provide certified robustness against backdoor attacks based on the framework.
-We provide the tightness analysis for the robustness bound, analyze different smoothing distributions, and propose the hash function based model deterministic test-time augmentation approach to achieve good certified robustness.
-In addition, we analyze different machine learning models with corresponding properties such as model smoothness to provide guidance to further improve the certified model robustness.
+Contrary to that, in this paper, we first provide a unified framework based on randomized smoothing, and then propose the RAB robust training process to provide certified robustness against backdoor attacks based on the framework.
+We provide the tightness analysis for the robustness bound, analyze different smoothing distributions, and propose the hash function-based model deterministic test-time augmentation approach to achieve good certified robustness.
+In addition, we analyze different machine learning models with corresponding properties such as model smoothness to provide guidance to further improve the certified robustness.